23W-GBAC/Azukaego_blog/automation_three.md

 ```

-Mary-journey.html is the HTML standard page I use for the remaining of my blog post layout, they all share the same stylesheet and if there is a page that needs major change, I can always add a new ID and still use the same shared stylesheet.
+Mary-journey.html is the HTML standard page I use for the remaining of my blog post layout, they all share the same stylesheet and if there is a page that needs major change, I can always add a new ID and still use the same shared stylesheet and hope to keep blogging in the future.
 Surprisingly this is the first automation that didn’t have issues.
 The only issue I encountered was on another code for time-stamping my blogpost using JavaScript and it was unsuccessful, I was only able to do a last modified timestamp and just wrote when the blog post was created manually but if I did any modification or changes in the blog post, it will reflect on the HTML page section for the time-stamp.

 __